 As students at an all-girls high school, my classmates and I were obsessed.
 A friend of mine filmed a video of herself sitting atop one of the school bathroom sinks, bellowing Melissa McCarthy’s line, “It’s coming out of me like lava!” from the infamous food poisoning scene.
 “Hold On” by Wilson Phillips reentered the popular consciousness, so much so that it became our theme song at our retreat that year.

-The film premiered 10 years ago this month, and while it’s depressing just how groundbreaking an all-woman ensemble comedy felt in recent history, its near-universal acclaim is still heartening.
+The film premiered over 10 years ago this month, and while it’s depressing just how groundbreaking an all-woman ensemble comedy felt in recent history, its near-universal acclaim is still heartening.
 Roger Ebert declared that Bridesmaids “definitively proves that women are the equal of men in vulgarity, sexual frankness, lust, vulnerability, overdrinking and insecurity,” while Salon’s Mary Elizabeth Williams dubbed it a “benchmark for female comedy.”
 The Annie Mumolo- and Kristen Wiig-penned movie nabbed two Academy Award nominations, including Best Supporting Actress for Melissa McCarthy and Best Original Screenplay.

 That’s not to mention the hefty box office haul: Bridesmaids became the top-grossing Judd Apatow production at the time, showing just how starved the public was for gender parity in comedy.
 The movie arguably paved the way for other woman-centered comedies in the 2010s, from the 2016 Ghostbusters reboot to television series like Broad City.
 Wiig and Mumolo even recently teamed up again to write and star in the vacation comedy Barb and Star Go to Vista Del Mar.

 Accolades aside, what about the bridesmaids themselves?
 Bride-to-be Lillian (Maya Rudolph) assembles a “stone-cold pack of weirdos” to accompany her down the aisle: maid of honor and main character Annie (Wiig), her future sister-in-law Megan (McCarthy), her cousin Rita (Wendi McLendon-Covey), her work friend Becca (Ellie Kemper) and her husband’s boss’ wife, the condescending Helen (Rose Byrne).
 This motley crew was made for hijinks, but what about their actual bridesmaid chops?
-As someone planning a wedding, I started looking at them as if I were Lillian.
+As someone who recently planned a wedding, I started looking at them as if I were Lillian.
 Which of these women would actually be supportive at a fitting?
 Who would be the most fun at a bachelorette party?
 Who would hold up Lillian’s wedding dress when she had to pee without embarrassment?

 After thorough and scientific analysis, I’ve definitively ranked the bridesmaids of Bridesmaids, from worst to best.